rickosborne/skyline/CONTRIBUTING.md

     npm run sass

+Start up the JSONSchema-to-Typescript pipeline:

+    npm run schema:watch

+Start up the template pipeline:

+    npm run template:watch

 Start up the Jekyll pipeline:

     npm run jekyll:serve

-This will watch for changes to Markdown and SCSS, but not changes in data files.
+Once those are up and running, changes to most things will yield changes in the browser.
-Jekyll will also occasionally get confused when you add new files, and will need to be restarted.
+Most of those watchers, including Jekyll, will also occasionally get confused when you add new files, and will need to be restarted.

-To have the various renderers inject content into the template blocks in Markdown files:
+Some changes won't get caught by the watchers.
+In those cases, you can force a full sync, which isn't as expensive as it sounds:

     npm run template

-If you change the schema, that will need to get compiled into Typescript interfaces.
-Again, there's no watcher here:

-    npm run schema

 To make sure you haven't completely trashed anything: